thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 It's hard to deny the benefits.
 You pay for it in implementation complexity, however.

-Details can be found in [Making a Fast Curry](https://simonmar.github.io/bib/papers/eval-apply.pdf), an accessible rundown on closures and their required runtime support.
+The details can be found in [Making a Fast Curry](https://simonmar.github.io/bib/papers/eval-apply.pdf), an accessible rundown on closures and their required runtime support.
 Multi argument closures require arity tracking to determine when applications should save an argument vs calling a top level function.
 This answer is obvious when all our closures have a single argument.
-We're willing to lose out on the potential performance to make our lives easier, for now.
-But it's worth knowing what alternatives are out there.
+We're willing to lose out on the potential performance to make our lives easier, but it's worth knowing alternatives are out there.

 Closure conversion removes one of the last remaining obstacles to code emission: variable capture.
-Our IR now contains integers, "structs" (we don't have general structs but closures count here), and top level functions.
+Our IR now contains integers, "structs" (we don't have general structs but closures count), and top level functions.
-All constructs that are close enough to the hardware that we can see how they map onto the machine.
+All constructs that are close enough to the hardware, we can see how they map onto the machine.
+As always you can find all the details in the [making a language repository](https://github.com/thunderseethe/making-a-language/tree/main/closure_convert/base).